Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 • November 2025 Regional response from the African Union and ECOWAS

-Regional and international bodies responded sharply.
+Regional and international bodies condemned the military takeover and called for a return to constitutional order.
 The African Union Commission chairperson condemned the military takeover, and the African Union later suspended Guinea-Bissau from participation in its activities until constitutional order is restored.
 ECOWAS also suspended Guinea-Bissau from its decision-making bodies and called for the restoration of constitutional order.
 African Union; ECOWAS

 Prayer significance: Pray for constitutional order, regional peacemaking, and leaders who pursue the good of the people rather than personal advantage.